SivanJirad/WhatsappProject/README.md

 ## How To Run?
 1. pull all files from git
-2. Run both of the project is the solution - WebWhatsappApi, WhatsappProject.
+2. Run both of the projects in the solution - WebWhatsappApi, WhatsappProject.

 ## Link to the react project: